cometbft/cometbft/docs/architecture/adr-100-data-companion-push-api.md

 This ADR proposes to effectively offload some data storage responsibilities and functionality to a **single trusted external companion service** such that:

-1. Integrators can expose Tendermint data in whatever format/protocol they want (e.g. JSON-RPC or gRPC).
+1. Integrators can expose CometBFT data in whatever format/protocol they want (e.g. JSON-RPC or gRPC).
 2. Integrators can index data in whatever way suits them best.
-3. All users eventually benefit from faster changes to Tendermint because the core team has less, and less complex, code to maintain (implementing this ADR would add more code in the short-term, but would pave the way for significant reductions in complexity in future).
+3. All users eventually benefit from faster changes to CometBFT because the core team has less, and less complex, code to maintain (implementing this ADR would add more code in the short-term, but would pave the way for significant reductions in complexity in future).

-The way the system is currently built is such that a Tendermint node is mostly self-contained.
-While this philosophy initially allowed a certain degree of ease of node operation (i.e. simple UX), it has also lent itself to feature sprawl, with Tendermint being asked to take care of increasingly more than just consensus.
+The way the system is currently built is such that a CometBFT node is mostly self-contained.
+While this philosophy initially allowed a certain degree of ease of node operation (i.e. simple UX), it has also lent itself to feature sprawl, with CometBFT being asked to take care of increasingly more than just consensus.
 Under the spotlight in this ADR are:

 1. **Event indexing**, which is required in order to facilitate arbitrary block